Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Verification Experiments

 \textbf{Alternative contrastive learning paradigm.} We delve deeper into the scalability of our methods across various self-supervised learning paradigms.
 Results in Table~\ref{tab:mocozw} demonstrate consistent performance enhancements comparable to those achieved by SimCLR on the MoCo on CIFAR-10.

-\textbf{Complex classification scenarios.} We explore our method by targeting difficult-to-learn samples under the long-tail classification scenario, where boundary samples are even more difficult to learn according to the imbalanced distributions.
-The findings in Table~\ref{tab:LT} illustrate that our approach outperforms the benchmark method SimCLR in scenarios involving distributional imbalance, indicating the adaptivity of our approach to complex classification scenarios.
+\textbf{Complex classification scenarios.} We explore our method by targeting difficult samples under the long-tail classification scenario, where difficult samples are even more difficult to learn according to the imbalanced distributions.
+The findings in Table~\ref{tab:LT} illustrate that our approach outperforms the baseline SimCLR in scenarios involving distributional imbalance, indicating the adaptivity of our approach to complex classification scenarios.

 \end{minipage}